Christian monasticism: Present

-Types of monks
+Types of Eastern Orthodox monks

-There are also three levels of monks: The Rassophore, the Stavrophore, and the Schema-Monk (or Schema-Nun).
+There are three levels of monasticism: the Rassophore, the Stavrophore, and the Schema-Monk (or Schema-Nun).
 Each of the three degrees represents an increased level of asceticism.
 In the early days of monasticism, there was only one level—the Great Schema—and even Saint Theodore the Studite argued against the establishment of intermediate grades, but nonetheless the consensus of the church has favored the development of three distinct levels.

 When a candidate wishes to embrace the monastic life, he will enter the monastery of his choice as a guest and ask to be received by the Hegumen (Abbot).
 After a period of at least three days the Hegumen may at his discretion clothe the candidate as a novice.
-There is no formal ceremony for the clothing of a novice; he (or she) would simply be given the Podraznik, belt and skoufos.
+There is no formal ceremony for the clothing of a novice; he or she would simply be given the Podraznik, belt and skoufos.

 After a period of about three years, the Hegumen may at his discretion tonsure the novice as a Rassophore monk, giving him the outer garment called the Rassa (Greek: Rason).
-A monk (or nun) may remain in this grade all the rest of his life, if he so chooses.
-But the Rite of Tonsure for the Rassophore refers to the grade as that of the "Beginner", so it is intended that the monk will advance on to the next level.
+A monk or nun may remain in this grade for the rest of his or her life, if they so choose.
+The Rite of Tonsure for the Rassophore refers to the grade as that of the "Beginner."
 The Rassophore is also given a klobuk which he wears in church and on formal occasions.
 In addition, Rassophores will be given a prayer rope at their tonsure.